Ferdylin/Group21_Life-Simulator/README.md

 8. To choose it, the user enters a number matching to the answer of their choosing.

 9. Each option may have an effect on one or more variables of the character's stats.
-Because the data have a range of 0-2, 0 is the least and 2 is the highest.

 10. The user may view the.txt file that was used to save the game as a summary at the conclusion of the game.